Tristan-O/ArbitraryMoleculesForLAMMPS/README.md

 Here we have defined a molecule to be a closed loop of three atoms, and it will have an angle as well of angle type 1.

-To actually construct the box now that we have our molecule well-defined:
+To actually construct the data file now that we have our molecule well-defined:

 ```python
 box.add_molecule( mol ) #this function clones mol, so if I wanted more than one